 What is CCPA compliance?

 The California Consumer Privacy Act (CCPA) is the USA’s first comprehensive privacy law.
 Effective January 2020, CCPA gives California consumers a variety of privacy rights.
-Businesses governed by the CCPA will have a number of obligations to their customers, including disclosures, GDPR-like consumer rights, an ‘opt-out’ for certain data transfers, and an ‘opt-in’ requirement for minors.
+Businesses governed by the CCPA will have several obligations to their customers, including disclosures, GDPR-like consumer rights, an ‘‘opt-out’ ’for certain data transfers, and an ‘‘opt-in’ ’requirement for minors.

 What distinguishes CCPA from GDPR?

 In contrast to GDPR, the CCPA only applies to residents of the state of California in the United States.
 The EU’s citizens are covered by the GDPR (EU).
 Furthermore, while the basic premise of both laws—namely, that people have certain rights over their personal data—is the same, the specific rights that each law provides are somewhat different.